frostming/rediswrapper/README.rst

 History
 -------

+v0.4.0
+    * Drop support for Python older than 3.6

 v0.3.0
     * Drop support for Python 3.3
     * Fix a vulnerability issue that cause users run arbitrary scripts.